devaraj-s/dev-graphql-doc/peopleapi/peopleapi_code.md

 </details>
 <br/>

-## Use case 6: Fuzzy Search A fuzzy matching program operates like a spell checker and spelling-error corrector.
+## Scenario 6: Fuzzy Search A fuzzy matching program operates like a spell checker and spelling-error corrector.

 **Test case 1: First name and Last name both have spelling mistakes**